architecture

 Behind the rover:

-[Drag bar] → [White cloth] → [Ticks collected]
+[Drag bar] → [White cloth] → [Ticks collected on underside]

 Key Design Decisions

-1. Cloth-based Detection
+1. Cloth-based Collection

 - Controlled surface